-Standing all day long can really take a toll on your feet and ankles, but more so even your knees, legs, and lower back.
-The best way to offset fatigue and aches and pains in your legs and body is to make sure you put on a good pair of shoes that give you the support you need.
+Standing all day long can really take a toll on your feet and ankles.
+Your knees, legs, and lower back pay the price, too.
+The best way to offset fatigue and aches and pains is to make sure you wear a good pair of supportive shoes.

-But how do you know which brand or model of shoes is right for you?
+But how do you know which shoe is right for you?

-There are so many shoe brands and models on the market, and many are designed for certain sports or activities, such as running, cross training, etc..
-They aren’t really labeled for “standing all day.”
-So, this article will go over several different shoe models, their benefits, and how they might help you if you have to stand all day.
+There are so many shoe brands and models on the market.
+Many are designed for certain sports or activities: running, cross training, etc. We have yet to see pair made for “standing all day.”
+And yet, many of us have this need.
+So, this article will go over several different shoe models, their benefits, and how they might help you if you are spending all day every day on your feet.

 Top 3 Best and Favorites